Inertia Groups and Smooth Structures on Quaternionic Projective Spaces: Introduction

-One also makes certain analogous definitions for a differentiable manifold $M$, such as the homotopy inertia group and the concordance inertia group.
+One also makes certain analogous definitions for an oriented smooth manifold $M$, such as the homotopy inertia group $I_h(M)$ and the concordance inertia group $I_c(M)$. $I_h(M)$ (respectively $I_c(M)$) consists of those $\Sigma \in I(M)$ for which the diffeomorphism $M\# \Sigma\cong M$ is homotopic (respectively concordant) to the canonical homeomorphism $h_{can}:M\#\Sigma\to M$.
 These groups are the same for spheres and complex projective spaces, but for $\Hy P^n$, the homotopy inertia group and the concordance inertia group are the same, while the inertia group may be different from these.
-It follows from \cite{AF04} that the concordance inertia group is trivial for $n\leq 4$, while \cite{Kas16} demonstrates that the inertia group of $\Hy P^2$ is non-trivial.
-In this paper we prove that the concordance inertia group of $\Hy P^5$ is trivial.
-On the other hand, we observe that in high dimensions there are many examples where the concordance inertia group is non-trivial.
+It follows from \cite{AF04} that the concordance inertia group is trivial for $n\leq 4$, while \cite{KS07} demonstrates that the inertia group of $\Hy P^2$ is non-trivial.
+In this paper we prove \begin{thma} \begin{itemize} \item[(a)] $I_c(\Hy P^5)=0$. \item[(b)] There are infinitely many values of $n$ for which there exist non-trivial elements in the inertia group $I(\Hy P^n)$. \end{itemize} \end{thma} (cf. Theorem \ref{exotic} and Theorem \ref{inerhigh} ).